HerbertDoerfler/office-js-docs-pr/docs/develop/overview-authn-authz.md

 ## Access to non-Microsoft data sources

 Popular online services, including Google, Facebook, LinkedIn, SalesForce, and GitHub, let developers give users access to their accounts in other applications.
 This gives you the ability to include these services in your Office Add-in.
-For and overview of the ways that your add-in can do this, see [Authorize external services in your Office Add-in](auth-external-add-ins.md).
+For an overview of the ways that your add-in can do this, see [Authorize external services in your Office Add-in](auth-external-add-ins.md).

 See also this sample: [SAMPLE IS UNDER DEVELOPMENT]